Panorama of the Sunny Side with key routes marked.

 Once above the waterfall, pickup another good trail.
 This trail undulates up, down, left, right, but ultimately continues upstream in the canyon bottom.
 DO NOT head straight up the hillside once you surmount the waterfall!
 It sucks, and it erodes the hillside.
 Anyway, continue upstream for about 50 yds, passing under a few large trees.
 Once you are directly below "Heatstroke" (on the right end of the Sunny Side Cliff), the trail begins to switch back up the canyon.
 Continue up for 2-3 minutes.
 The trail ends below "Melanoma"

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sunny Side:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sunny Side:

 Featured Route For Sunny Side

 Sun Burn 5.12a 7a+ 25 VIII+ 25 E5 6a New Mexico

 : New Mexico, other Southern ...